 The Diocese of Ballarat, through the Catholic Education Office, offers a Family Fee Assistance Scheme to assist families to send their children to Catholic primary schools.

 The scheme is available to families eligible for a means tested Health Care Card, Centrelink Pensioner Concession Card or Veteran Affairs Pensioner Card.
-This scheme reduces the cost of the Family Fee and Capital Fee to a maximum of $520 per year.
-The Student Levy and the Camp Levy are then added to this to give a total fee amount for the year.
+This scheme reduces the cost of the Family Fee to a maximum of $520 per year.
+The Book and Stationery Levy and the Camps and Excursions Levy are then added to the school fee account to give a total fee amount for the year.